-Disclosure of the requested records is certain to contribute significantly to public understanding of what may be under consideration for government actions related to gas stoves and what government officials are communicating with external interest groups and the news media, as this information has not been released to date.
-Once the information is made available, FGI will evaluate the information, present it to its followers, and make it available to the public.
+Disclosure of the requested records is certain to contribute significantly to public understanding of the HHS.
+Knowing whether and, if so, what key officials are communicating with the only company to so far have its low nicotine products approved will certainly shed light on the government's work.
+Once the information is made available, FGI will evaluate the information and present it to its followers and make it available to the public.

 FGI is not requesting these records merely for their intrinsic informational value.
-The public is always well served when it knows more about how the government conducts its activities, and the requested records would provide insight into issues under consideration by federal officials.
-Hence, there can be no dispute that disclosure of the requested records to the public will significantly increasing the public's understanding about the agency's actions and decisions and whether agency actions are being conducted in an objective and legal way.
+The public is always well served when it knows details of what officials are communicating with interest groups.
+Hence, there can be no dispute that disclosure of the requested records to the public will significantly increasing the public's understanding about the agency's actions and whether those actions were conducted in an objective, ethical, and legal way.
 Thus, FGI meets this factor.